Skip to main content

 Drink A Lot Of Water

-Being well hydrated is vital for your recovery.
-Drinking a lot of water will replenish the fluids that were lost during surgery.
+Being well hydrated is vital for your recovery after surgery.
+Drinking a lot of water will replenish the fluids that were lost during your plastic surgery.

 Stay Out Of The Sun

-Minimize exposure to the sun during your recovery.
-You want to avoid any adverse effects from the sun to scar tissue or skin.
+You should make sure to have limited exposure to the sun during your recovery from plastic surgery.
+After your surgery want to avoid any adverse effects from the sun to scar tissue or skin.
 So, wear sunblock and wear protective clothing to protect your body from damaging UV rays.

-You may need to wear compression garments, so you also probably want to avoid the heat, so you aren’t sweating in the attire.
-And getting too much sun dehydrates you, which is also bad for your recovery.
+You may need to wear compression garments after your cosmetic surgery, so you also probably want to avoid the heat, so you aren’t sweating in the attire.
+And getting too much sun dehydrates you, which is also bad for your recovery after surgery

 After your plastic surgery, you may see scarring, swelling, and bruising, depending on the procedure.
 Don’t let this get you down!
 If you follow what your surgeon tells you, all of this will fade over time.
 Then, after a few weeks, you should be able to see the final results of your procedure.